hamptonpieryc/website/content/docs/club-rules.md

 until the next Annual General Meeting and such other maters as determined by the Committee.
 The Treasurer so elected will take office from 1st January next to the 31st December following.

-**8.3** Special General Meetings shall be convened at any tme by the Honorary Secretary whenever required by the General Management Committee or upon receipt of a requisition signed by not less than 12 members of the Club.
+**8.3** Special General Meetings shall be convened at any time by the Honorary Secretary whenever required by the General Management Committee or upon receipt of a requisition signed by not less than 12 members of the Club.
 In all such cases the Honorary Secretary must require the purpose of the meeting to be notified to him and he must advise members of such purpose in the Notice